 - CSIRO’s legal obligations in relation to activities involving working with children and young people.

-CSIRO is committed to all the National Principles for Child Safe Organisations[Link will open in a new window].
+CSIRO is committed to all the National Principles for Child Safe Organisations.
 The key principles for this policy include but are not limited to:

 - Ensuring all children and young people are valued and treated fairly, regardless of ethnicity, culture, sex, gender, social, economic, religion and ability.